The Chart for JPMorgan Chase & Co. (JPM) Is Flashing Mixed Signals

 Sponsored

-JPM currently public float of 2.93B and currently shorts hold a 0.51% ratio of that float.
-Today, the average trading volume of JPM was 16.99M shares.
+The average price from analysts is $164.10, which is $32.22 above the current price.
+JPM currently public float of 2.91B and currently shorts hold a 0.51% ratio of that float.
+Today, the average trading volume of JPM was 16.87M shares.

 JPM’s Market Performance

-JPM stocks went down by -4.66% for the week, with a monthly drop of -2.15% and a quarterly performance of -14.55%, while its annual performance rate touched -11.92%.
-The volatility ratio for the week stands at 2.38% while the volatility levels for the past 30 days are set at 2.37% for JPMorgan Chase & Co..
-The simple moving average for the period of the last 20 days is -0.91% for JPM stocks with a simple moving average of -13.31% for the last 200 days.
+JPM stocks went down by -1.35% for the week, with a monthly jump of 1.24% and a quarterly performance of -20.14%, while its annual performance rate touched -14.40%.
+The volatility ratio for the week stands at 2.08% while the volatility levels for the past 30 days are set at 2.23% for JPMorgan Chase & Co..
+The simple moving average for the period of the last 20 days is -2.59% for JPM stocks with a simple moving average of -14.25% for the last 200 days.

 Analysts’ Opinion of JPM